Soulbound – Book 1: Chapter 3

 “Oh!”
 Cordelia gasped at the sensation as Angelus flicked his fingernail hard against her nipple and then covered it with his mouth, velvety tongue taking away the sting.
 It felt so good.
-He sucked softly, almost teasingly before taking her deeper into his mouth making her feel the tug all the way down to her clit.
+He sucked softly, almost teasingly before taking her deeper into his mouth causing a throbbing pulse to flash like lightning between her thighs.

 Without even being aware that she was doing it, Cordelia’s hand released its hold on his shirt and snaked down between them.
 This was too much like one of her fantasies and the need to touch herself was impossible to ignore.
 Her fingers slipped down to the edge of the leather mini skirt pushing it up and out of the way, stealing beneath the edge of her panties finding herself slick and swollen.

 A gurgle of pleasure sounded as she circled her clit and rubbed at it as Angelus turned his attention to her other breast.
 He grunted lustfully realizing she was getting herself off.
 More surprises from this tempting morsel.
 Angelus didn’t fight the change when it came over him, cartilage and bone shifting, his fangs descending.
 It had been a long time since he’d wanted someone this way.